What the Commission needs to know

 - The negative effect the act had on you

-- Your opinion on how you think this matter could best be resolved
+- Your thoughts about how you think this matter could best be resolved

 What you need to know

 - You must file a complaint within one year of the incident

 - You can contact our office by mail, telephone, or email to explain your situation to an intake consultant

 - In person, face-to-face, meetings are by appointment only

 - You can file a complaint on behalf of others as long as you have their consent